RobSLong/Data-Science/Regression/linear_regression/readme.md

 $$y = \beta_0 + \beta_1 x,$$
 where $y$ is the salary in USD ($) and $x$ is the number of years experience.
 We use the least squares method to estimate the coefficients $\beta_0$ (the salary associated with 0 years experience) and $\beta_1$ (the salary increase per year of additional experience).

+The model is evaluated using the $R^2$ value (coefficient of determination) and shows that 96% of the variance is salary is accounted for.
+Even the worst case overprediction and underprediction are within 12% of the true value but the model performs noticably better for most predictions.

 ## Methodology
 The code consists of the following steps
   1. Load data (read directly from a .csv file)